rowanz/swagaf/data/README.md

 ## regular (shuffled)

 This could be more interesting for modeling, and it's the way the test data is formatted.
 For each `startphrase` (also, split into `sent1`,`sent2`) we have 4 endings, and a label which says the correct one.
-You can use `test.csv` for submission on the leaderboard here: [https://leaderboard.dev.allenai.org/swag/submission/create](https://leaderboard.dev.allenai.org/swag/submission/create)
+You can use `test.csv` for submission on the leaderboard here: [https://leaderboard.dev.allenai.org/swag/submission/create](https://leaderboard.dev.allenai.org/swag/submission/create).
+The fields are exactly the same as `val.csv` and `train.csv` except for the label.